MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Example: Use data to display a custom context menu
+## Example: Display a custom context menu

-You can use the data provided in the Event arguments to display a custom context menu with entries of your choice.
+You can use the data provided in the Event arguments of [add_ContextMenuRequested](/microsoft-edge/webview2/reference/win32/icorewebview2experimental6#add_contextmenurequested) (C++) or `ContextMenuRequested` (C#) to display a custom context menu with entries of your choice.
 For this case, you specify `Handled` to be `true` and request a deferral.
+~~

-Deferral of this event should be completed when the user selects a context menu item (either your app handles this case, or the app can return the selected option to the WebView2 control) or when the end user dismisses the context menu, such as by clicking outside of the context menu.
+This deferred event should be completed at one of two possible times:

+*  When the user selects a context menu item.
+Either your app handles this case, or the app can return the selected option to the WebView2 control.

+*  When the end user dismisses the context menu, such as by clicking outside of the context menu.

 <!-- ------------------------------- -->